jekeymer/Contact-Process/README.md

 # Contact-Process

-The Contact process is acgeneral stochastic model for the spatial spread It consist of a lattice population of replicating particles/sites which can die (go extinct locally) and/or, through birth process, colonize near-by vacant locations.
+The Contact process is a general stochastic model for the spatial spread It consist of a lattice population of replicating particles/sites which can die (go extinct locally) and/or, through birth process, colonize near-by vacant locations.

 SPACE: